mikerochip/msbuild-training-manual/README.md

 ### Usage

 Define a set of tasks to execute.
 These will mostly be what you want to work with.

+Note that child elements of Target can be a mix of Tasks, PropertyGroups, etc

 The main trick to getting your Targets to execute when you want is to combine the attribute keys on [this page](https://learn.microsoft.com/en-us/visualstudio/msbuild/target-build-order) with the attribute values on [this page](https://learn.microsoft.com/en-us/visualstudio/msbuild/how-to-extend-the-visual-studio-build-process).